Zinrelo/slate/source/index.html.md

-points| integer | The number of points awarded points_status| string | The status of the award transaction created_time| string | The time when the record was created
+points| integer | The number of points awarded points_status| string | The status of the award transaction created_time| string | The time when the record was created reason| string | The reason for which the points are awarded to the user.

 ### Purchase